efhai2408/Blog/CPE375-011_Seeed Studio XIAO nRF52840.md

   	- remarks: Button Mouse with XIAO developed by using Seeed Studio XIAO SAMD21 version, but the specification, software, pins between SAMD21 and nrf52840 version are similar.
 # Limitation
 Number of pins
-With the number of pins (14 pins) is less than many boards with similar applications, e.g. Arduino Nano board has 22 pins and nice!nano board has 23 pins, this board might not be the best option in very complex tasks that require many pins.
+The number of pins (14 pins) is less than many boards with similar applications, e.g. Arduino Nano board has 22 pins and nice!nano board has 23 pins, this board might not be the best option in very complex tasks that require many pins.
 # References

 https://wiki.seeedstudio.com/XIAO_BLE/